FoxyNinjaStudios/pythia/README.md

   - `GLB` mesh with **per-vertex color** (default).
   - `GLB` mesh with a **baked UV texture atlas** (portable, no CUDA / nvdiffrast).
   - Real **3D Gaussian-Splatting `.ply`** for depth-ambiguous / soft previews.
+- **Scene placement (pose + layout)** — optionally position the reconstructed object in real-world camera space using the model's predicted pose, with an optional pointmap/mask-guided refinement pass.
+Emits a `*_placed.glb` alongside the canonical mesh.
 - **Apple-Silicon native** — MPS backend plus hand-written Metal kernels for sparse convolution and flash attention.
 - **Low-memory pipeline** — sequential stage loading and SLAT caching to fit in